 As it is, it’s a platform where you can test the water and give it a go.
 Udemy courses are sold on a pay-as-you-go model.
 The course creator sets their own price and Udemy takes a cut.

-Make Money as an Artist on Skillshare
+How to Make Money as an Artist on Skillshare

 Skillshare is also an online teaching platform but one that specializes in creative courses.
 If you want to learn some new artistic skills, Skillshare has plenty to offer and like Udemy it has an open policy for course creators, meaning anyone can make a course and get paid for it.